Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

   of the shaft.
 * Fasten the pulley to the shaft with two set screws.
 Ensure that one set screw sits on the flat portion of the shaft.
-* Fasten the stepper motor pulley-side down to the stepper motor bracket with four 6mm bolts.
+* Fasten the stepper motor (pulley-side facing downwards) to the stepper motor bracket with four 6mm bolts.

 .. image:: /Images/Kits/kit_camera_slider_step33_350.jpg
    :scale: 100 %